Vanguard vs Public in 2026

 Recommendations

-Mutual Fund Trading: Vanguard has more funds, but Schwab has better fund tools.
+Mutual Fund Trading: Vanguard has more funds, but Schwab has better fund resources.
 Take your pick.

 Long-Term Investors & Retirement Savers: Schwab.

 Small Accounts: Vanguard for advisory accounts.
-Any broker of the three for self-directed trading (except Vanguard for self-directed business IRAs).
+Any broker of the three for self-directed trading, with the exception of Vanguard for self-directed business IRAs.

 Stock and ETF Trading: Schwab.

-Beginners: A managed account at Vanguard or Schwab, ideally with a human advisor.
+Beginners: A managed account at Vanguard or Schwab, preferably with a human advisor.

 Verdict

-To compete with Charles Schwab, Vanguard and Public need to do much more.
+To compete with Charles Schwab, Vanguard and Public still need to do much more.

 Open Charles Schwab Account